-Individual education is a planned and organized services with the consumer one on one focusing on disordered gambling with a structured educational program and focusing on specific needs of the client..
-The information provided during the session must be from literature approved by the DMHA, such as the Safe Bet: Problem Gambling Prevention and Education interactive journal.
+Individual education is planned and organized one on one with the consumer, focusing on disordered gambling with a structured educational program and focusing on specific needs of the client.
+The information provided during the session must be from literature approved by DMHA, such as the Safe Bet: Problem Gambling Prevention and Education interactive journal.
 Documentation must support how the session benefits and informs the gambling addiction of the individual.
 The delivery of the information must be face-to-face and scheduled.